-If you like sushi, ceviche, and poke, you’ll love this Tuna Tartare, just one of several recipes in my appetizers and wine series for TheCookful!
+If you like sushi, ceviche, and poke, you’ll love this Tuna Tartare.
+It’s so tasty and only takes 10 minutes to prepare.

 I am an unabashed lover of all things seafood, including raw and raw-ish versions like sushi, ceviche, and poke.
 There’s something about the simple, clean flavors of those foods, where quality and a minimum of ingredients really shine, that really appeals to me.

 If you’re a sushi lover as well, this is the appetizer for you.
 My tuna tartare recipe is simple and is ready in as little as 10 minutes.

 Scroll down to read more about how it all comes together or click here to jump straight down to the recipe.

 While some tuna tartare recipes go with Asian flavors like soy sauce, sesame oil, and sriracha, I wanted to keep it slightly more simple and let that beautiful tuna flavor shine.